rdsea/sys4bigml/tutorials/qoa4ml-2022/README.md

 * Check `prometheus.yml` in prometheus folder

-While the ML service is running, QoA4ML probes integrated inside ML services (sample code below) will push monitored metrics to a message broker.
+While the ML service and client from previous tutorial are running, QoA4ML probes integrated inside ML services (sample code below) will push monitored metrics to a message broker.
 To collect these metrics, you can run the `collector.py` in `OPA_agent`.
 The application will public the metrics so that Prometheus and Grafana service can visualize them.

 ```python
 #################################################